c4s4/neon/doc/usermanual.md

 # User Manual

 This document is a detailed documentation on NeON.
 For a quick overview, see [Quick Start](quickstart.md).
-If you are looking for a documentation on tasks and builtins, see [Reference](reference.md) documentation.
+If you are looking for a documentation on tasks and builtins, see [Tasks Reference](tasks.md) and [Builtins Reference](builtins.md) documentation.

 **Table of Contents**